Most common University interview questions

 5. Why did you choose your A-levels or equivalent subjects?

-This is a chance for you to describe your academic aspirations and show you have thought seriously about your academic prospects.
+Here you can describe your academic aspirations and show you have thought seriously about your academic prospects.
 You can show that you have already begun your journey towards becoming a specialist after having selected your A-levels.

 You can talk about the skills and knowledge that you wanted to gain from studying your subjects and how they will help you as you enter higher education.